ufowam/pairit/README.md

 Warning
 -----
 None of us had any experience in Node but we thought it would be exciting to learn something new as we go.
-Combine this with the extreme time constraints and pressure of a hackathon, to create your product in 24 hrs and you have a recipe for dirty code!
+Combine this with the extreme time constraints and pressure of a hackathon to create your product in 24 hrs and you have a recipe for dirty code!
 So I warn you, some of the code is inefficient and just plain ugly; many sacrifices needed to be made for immediate gains and anyone who wants to look at the code will probably find it painful to read.